 Hey, we all love a good treat—but it’s always nice to know what you’re actually biting into.
 These banana pudding cupcakes aren’t exactly kale salads, but they’re a delightful balance of indulgence and homemade goodness.
 Here’s the lowdown:

-The combination of soft vanilla cake, creamy banana filling, and fluffy buttercream makes each cupcake a sweet splurge.
+Each bite is a treat, with tender vanilla cake, smooth banana center, and airy buttercream all coming together in delicious harmony.
 While they do bring some sugar and fat to the table (hello, buttercream), they also offer small doses of calcium and potassium from the banana and milk ingredients.

 If you’re watching your sugar intake or cutting back on dairy, you can easily tweak the recipe.
 Try low-fat milk for the pudding or a dairy-free butter alternative for the frosting.
-Either way, enjoy them mindfully—after all, desserts are meant to be savored!
+No matter how you have them, take your time—treats like these are best when you slow down and truly taste them.

 Nutrition Facts (Per Serving – 1 Cupcake):